reproducible-agile/Geoparsing-Solved-Or-Biased/README.md

 To achieve both our spatially-explicit geoparsing performance evaluation and geographic bias evaluation, we extracted all annotated locations from training and evaluation corpora as well as the GeoNames gazetteer.
 The script used is [`scripts/annotated-poi-extraction.ipynb`](scripts/annotated-poi-extraction.ipynb).
 These extracted locations are stored in [`data/extracted-annotated-locations/`](data/extracted-annotated-locations/).

 ### Splitting Articles in LGL, GeoVirus, and WikToR
 To more easily run [Edinburgh Geoparser](https://www.inf.ed.ac.uk/research/isdd/admin/package?view=1&id=199), we split articles in LGL, GeoVirus, and WikToR into separate datasets, which can be found at [`data/evaluation-corpora/split-datasets/`](data/evaluation-corpora/split-datasets/).
+The scripts used is [`scripts/toponym-resolution-evaluation-corpora-splitting.ipynb`](scripts/toponym-resolution-evaluation-corpora-splitting.ipynb).

 ### Grid Summary Generation
 For the representation bias analysis, we generated grids containing a summary about the number of annotated locations located within for different datasets, respectively.
 This grid summary generation process was done in ArcGIS Pro 2.9.0.
 An example of using extracted annotated locations from WikToR is attached below.